tombh/novim-mode/README.md

 #  No Vim Keybindings Mode [![Build Status](https://travis-ci.org/tombh/novim-mode.svg?branch=master)](https://travis-ci.org/tombh/novim-mode)

 Some, indeed many, may say this is counter-productive or even sacrilegious.
-But Vim is a lot more than just a keybinding paradigm; firstly it has one of the richest plugin ecosystems of any editor, but also it is a --if not *the* most-- ubiquitous text editor that's been battle tested for over 25 years.
+But Vim is a lot more than just a keybinding paradigm; firstly it has one of the richest plugin ecosystems of any editor, but also it is a -if not *the* most- ubiquitous text editor that's been battle tested for over 25 years.
 There are more reasons to use it than merely its famous shortcut vocabulary.

 This plugin is an attempt to expose everything else about Vim without the overhead of cultivating Normal Mode fluency.
 This is not a rebellion, it is merely a manifestation of the distinction between Vim the editor and Vim the keybinding paradigm.
 Please do not dismiss Normal Mode just because this plugin exists, give `vimtutor` a try, modal editing is popular for a reason.